Keibert Ruiz Preview, Player Props: Nationals vs. Dodgers

-Keibert Ruiz, with a slugging percentage of .306 in his past 10 games -- including one home run -- will be in action for the Washington Nationals against the Los Angeles Dodgers, with Emmet Sheehan on the mound, September 8 at 7:05 PM ET.
+Keibert Ruiz -- .200 average over his past 10 games -- will be in action for the Washington Nationals against the Los Angeles Dodgers, with Bobby Miller on the hill, on September 9 at 4:05 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Mets.
+He racked up three RBI (going 1-for-4 with a home run) in his previous game against the Dodgers.

 Keibert Ruiz Game Info & Props vs. the Dodgers